-NOTICE: This Summer Term page provides information for Summer Term 2018 and has been replaced with the Summer Term 2019 section accessible from the left menu.
+NOTICE: This Summer Term page provides information for Summer Term 2019 and has been replaced with the Summer Term 2020 section.

 Students may register for Summer Term classes by filling out this online enrollment form.